bartek3pl/Simple-Calculator-ReactJS/README.md

-# Another Classic Junior Simple Calculator in ReactJS
+# Another Classic Junior Simple Calculator in ReactJS (but with nice CSS)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).